 I'd been editing for about 5 years on a variety of corporate videos and short films when Case Histories arrived in Edinburgh.
 I was extremely lucky to be offered the position of assistant editor by Line Producer, Brian Kaczynski.
-I'll always be very grateful to him and to Simon Cull and Brendan Reilly at Serious for giving me a crash course in AVID Media Composer (yes, I'd never used it before).
+I'll always be very grateful to him and to Simon Cull and Brendan Reilly at Serious Facilities for giving me a crash course in AVID Media Composer (yes, I'd never used it before).
+I was delegated the job cutting the episode recaps which turned out to be my broadcast debut.
+I also debuted off-screen in a temporary voiceover which somehow remained; still waiting for my cheque.

 THE INBETWEENERS MOVIE